Scaling of free cumulants in closed system-bath setups: Numerical investigation

 where $\mathcal{H}_{I}$ and $\mathcal{H}_{B}$ are random matrices from the Gaussian orthogonal ensemble (GOE).
 Their entries are drawn from a Gaussian distribution with zero mean and variance $\sigma_0^2=\frac{1}{4d}$ with $d$ the dimension of the full system.
 To facilitate discussions we typically address the \textit{size} $L$ of the system, with $d=2^L$, rather than its dimension to treat it in the same language as other spin models.
 We fix the parameter $\omega_S$ to $\omega_S=0.05$, while varying the interaction strength $\lambda$.

 The out-of-equilibrium dynamics of the central spin have been well studied, e.g.\ in Refs.\ \cite{PhysRevE.68.066113-esposito,PhysRevA.77.012108-qtherm,PhysRevA.90.022107-qtherm-qop,PhysRevLett.111.130408-qtherm-qop}, which can also be straightforwardly generalized to the study of the second thermal free cumulant of the system observables.
-For instance, for $A = \sigma_x^S$, which coincides with $\mathcal{H}_S$ up to a prefactor and will be the observable of interest in this paper, one has in the weak-coupling limit that $\kappa_{2}(t) \propto e^{-\Gamma_{R}t}$ with $\Gamma_{R}\propto \lambda^2$.
-This leads to the prediction $\Delta E_{\mathrm{eq}}^{(2)} \propto \lambda^{2}$, see also the preceding discussion in Subsection\ \ref{subsec-therm-cumulants}.
-In App.\ \ref{app_other_observable} we also investigate $\sigma_z^S$.
-To verify the prediction for $A$, and to examine whether the same scaling persists for $n>2$, we employ the criterion introduced in Eq.~\eqref{eq_cum_powerlaw} and analyze the microcanonical free cumulants of $A$.
+In this model, there are three nontrivial system observables of interest, i.e., $\sigma^S_x$, $\sigma^S_y$ and $\sigma^S_z$.
+In the weak-coupling limit $\lambda \rightarrow 0$, it can be derived that